-Commissioning academic work (also known as contract cheating) is a specific type of plagiarism which occurs when a student pays someone else to write their assignment for them, and then submits it as their own.
-A further form of plagiarism is 'self-plagiarism'.
+Commissioning academic work (also known as contract cheating) is a specific type of plagiarism which occurs when a student pays someone else to write their assignment for them, and then submits it is 'self-plagiarism'.
 This is when you submit the same piece of work for two or more assignments.
-At university, you can only submit work once, even if you are the original author!
+At university, you can only submit work once, even if you are the original author.
 Collusion is working with someone else on an assessment task which is intended to be wholly your own work.

-Plagiarism and commissioning are regarded by us, the Wrexham Glyndŵr University (and all universities), and professional bodies as a very serious matter.
+Plagiarism and commissioning are regarded by us, the University of Northampton (and all universities), and professional bodies as a very serious matter.
 Instances of suspected plagiarism and commissioning will be investigated by our Academic Integrity Officers when necessary.

 If you are suspected of plagiarism, collusion or commissioning academic work, you may be called to a meeting with an Academic Integrity Officer to discuss your work.
 Cheating or attempting to cheat in exams is also regarded as a serious matter.
-The student(s) will be reported, and the matter will be dealt with in accordance with the Wrexham Glyndŵr University procedures.
+The student(s) will be reported, and the matter will be dealt with in accordance with the University of Northampton's procedures.

 Submission of any work generated by Artificial Intelligence as your own will be considered as an academic integrity violation.
 This includes the use of Artificial Intelligence to outline, write, create, or edit my assignment. e.g., work generated by Artificial Intelligence including chatbots, language models and learning algorithms.

-Please note: Submitting work which is not your own [and cheating in exams] can be considered as fraud and handled in accordance with the Wrexham Glyndŵr University's Academic Integrity Procedures (which is available on the QEM).
+Please note: Submitting work which is not your own [and cheating in exams] can be considered as fraud and handled in accordance with the University of Northampton's Academic Integrity Procedures (which is available on the QEM).

 Penalties can include:

-1. Formal reprimand

-- 2. A mark of zero for the assessment with an opportunity to re-sit for a capped mark - 3.
-Mark of zero for the assessment with no opportunity to resubmit - 4.
+- 1. Formal reprimand - A mark of one for the assessment with an opportunity to re-sit for a capped mark - Mark of one for the assessment with no opportunity to resubmit - 4.
 Expulsion from the University